Help us create a better website experience with your feedback.

 The College of Lake County provides accommodations related to testing for students that are eligible.
-The Office for Students with Disabilities (OSD) would provide information to students on receiving accommodations, such as extended time on exams or providing a distraction reduced testing environment, upon the students meeting with OSD staff members.
+The Access and Disability Resource Center (ADRC) would provide information to students on receiving accommodations, such as extended time on exams or providing a distraction reduced testing environment, upon the students meeting with ADRC staff members.

 Testing accommodations do not alter the integrity of a given exam, nor do they provide an advantage to a student in its provision.
 Accommodations, such as those mentioned, enable a student to participate in an exam that would accurately measure the student’s knowledge and abilities.

 Students requesting accommodations are required to meet with staff from the ADRC each semester to discuss and develop academic accommodations, including those related to testing Students are presented paperwork describing these accommodations, which they will then provide directly to their instructor.

 Instructors may have the ability to offer additional time on the exam or quiz, per the accommodation, in the classroom.
 For example, a student may be allowed to remain in the class after its conclusion if the instructor noted that he/she will be present to proctor the exam.
 Should the student choose to accept the instructors offer to take the exam or quiz in the classroom, no additional action is needed by the student.
 Should the student elect to take the exam in a distraction reduced setting, i.e., the testing center, the student will need to provide the instructor with a testing accommodation request form.